Selling a House ‘As Is’ in Austin

 “I always suggest that we go through the house, and we do a cost-benefit assessment of different things,” she says.

-“If I know that they are going to get their money back out of an offer from a buyer or something that we could go ahead and fix or replace pretty easily and with minimal cost, that’s going to make the buyer feel better and not even have that come up as an issue, then I do recommend doing those things,” she adds.
+“If I know that [the seller] is going to get their money back out of an offer from a buyer, [and it’s] something that we could fix or replace pretty easily at minimal cost, I do recommend doing those [improvements].
+It’s going to make the buyer feel better and [the problems won’t] come up as an issue,” she adds.

 Photograph to show potential